-A new year offers a clean slate to refocus, redefine and recreate your professional footprint.
-But when it comes to far-fetching resolutions that have you doubling your salary, moving to the penthouse and founding a new company all in a calendar year — you set yourself up for major disappointment.
-Instead of a sweeping goal that is more attainable than accessible, career experts and coaches suggest taking a more micro approach.
+A new year offers a clean slate to refocus, redefine, and recreate your professional footprint.
+But when it comes to far-fetched resolutions that have you doubling your salary, moving to the penthouse, and founding a new company all in a calendar year — you set yourself up for major disappointment.
+Instead of a sweeping goal that is more aspirational than accessible, career experts and coaches suggest taking a more micro approach.
 “By breaking your goal down month-by-month, you create smaller steps that are measurable and achievable,” explains founder of Rowan Coaching, Colleen Star Koch.
 “These steps embed repetition so that change becomes more lasting that builds up over time.
 You learn new skills that go into your toolbox, and can pull them out as you advance down the road to your ultimate goal.”

 Here, mini monthly goal suggestions for the rest of 2018:

 February: Give yourself — and your LinkedIn profile — a second look

 Chances are high you’ve been advised to give a ‘compliment sandwich’ when providing feedback, so you have the right ratio of criticism and praise.
 While January might have been when you went a little easy on yourself — bringing yearly goals to life and getting your resume in order — February is when it’s important to be more specific about the targeted strategies you’ll use to reach the top of your year-long climb.
 “Make sure you are attending to both the tactical, logistical steps it will take you to get from here to there and the steps you’ll need to take to become the person who can level up in the way you want,” Koch recommends.
 “For example, if you need to improve your comfort in social situations, come up with practical strategies to help you improve in this area.
 Don’t just say, ‘network more,’ without attending to the personal changes you’ll need to make to succeed in a networking environment.”